Marla Runyan

 Marla Lee Runyan (married name Lonergan; born January 4, 1969) is an American track and field athlete, road runner, and cyclist who is legally blind.
 She is a six-time Paralympic medalist in track and field, two-time Olympian in track and field, and Paralympian in para-cycling.
 She was the first legally blind athlete to compete in the Olympics and is the only American to compete in both the Olympics and Paralympics.

-Runyan's accomplishments include three back-to-back national titles in the 5,000 meters and top American finishes at multiple World Marathon Majors.
-She formerly held the American records in the 800m event of the heptathlon and 20k road race, as well as the highest American woman finish in the 1500 meters at the Olympics.
+Runyan's accomplishments include competing at the 2000 and 2004 Summer Olympics, three back-to-back national titles in the 5,000 meters, and top American finishes at the 2002 New York, 2003 Boston, and 2004 Chicago marathons.
+She formerly held the American records in the 800m event of the heptathlon and 20k road race.
 She currently holds numerous para-athletics world and national records in sprint, long distance, and field events.

-Early life and education
+Life and education

 Runyan was born in Santa Maria, California.
 After graduating from Camarillo High School in 1987, she went on to study at San Diego State University, where she began competing in several sporting events: the heptathlon, 200-meter dash, high jump, shot put, 100-meter hurdles, long jump, javelin throw and the 800-meter run.

-In 1994 she received her master's degree in Education of Deafblind Children.
+Runyan received a bachelors and masters degree from San Diego State University and a masters degree from the University of Northern Colorado, each in subjects pertaining to the education of deaf/blind children.
 In 2025, Runyan earned a Juris Doctor degree from Syracuse University Law School.

+Runyan married Matt Lonegran in 2002 and had a daughter in 2005.